ylhz/tf_to_pytorch_model/README.md

 # tf_to_torch_model

 In this repo, we convert some common Tensorflow models used in adversarial attacks to PyTorch models and provide the resultant models.
 Since these models are converted from their Tensorflow version, the inputs need the same normalization, i.e., [-1,1].
-We have already done this, so we can use it directly.
+We have already done this, so you can use it directly.
 ```python
 model = nn.Sequential(
     # Images for inception classifier are normalized to be in [-1, 1] interval.